Huldah Gates: Double Gate

 The Double Gate was blocked by the construction of a medieval tower in front of it, probably during Fatimid era.
 Today a small library is established within the remains of this medieval-era fortification tower.
 Of what we see today, which is part of the right (eastern) gate, the lintel and the relieving arch above it are Herodian, while the intricately carved cornice is Umayyad.
 Only the eastern portal of the twin, now blocked, gate is partially visible today.

 Inside the Double Gate there is a vestibule with large columns (at least three) supporting two pairs of domes.
 The central columns and two more flanking the steps are Herodian, and have recently been reinforced with concrete frames.
 The domes though seem to be from an early seventh-century (Early Muslim) reconstruction.

 When the Al-Aqsa Mosque was built, the old steps were blocked, and the eastern aisle lengthened so that new steps from its end would exit north of the mosque, so essentially the exit on the Temple Mount moved eastwards somewhat.
 The mosque's al-Khataniyya Library was also established in the remains of the Fatimid-era fortification tower, today entered through the western portal of the twin gate.

 Triple Gate

 The Triple Gate was blocked in the 11th century.
 The western jamb is Herodian, while the rest of what we see today is Umayyad.

 Inside the Triple Gate, in Herodian times there must have been a passageway identical to the one inside the Double Gate.
-Its remains now connect to the so-called "Solomon's Stables", initially a pillared Herodian substructure of his enlarged Temple esplanade, with some Herodian elements still visible, but repeatedly repaired and rebuilt over the centuries and used since 1996 as a mosque.
+Its remains now connect to the so-called "Al-Marwani Mosque (Solomon's Stables)", initially a pillared Herodian substructure of his enlarged Temple esplanade, with some Herodian elements still visible, but repeatedly repaired and rebuilt over the centuries and used since 1996 as a mosque.

-The interior of the Triple Gate is similar to that of the Double Gate, though the longer aisle is to the west, and its third aisle, on the east, forms the western boundary of the vaulted area known as Solomon's Stables.
+The interior of the Triple Gate is similar to that of the Double Gate, though the longer aisle is to the west, and its third aisle, on the east, forms the western boundary of the vaulted area known as Al-Marwani Mosque (Solomon's Stables).